Raventhatfly/ece385final_project/README.md

 ### ECE385 Spring 2024 Final Project at UIUC

-Authors: Feiyang Wu, Yihan Huang of Department of Electronic and Computer Engineering and ZJU-UIUC institute
+Authors: Feiyang Wu, Yihan Huang of Department of Electronic and Computer Engineering of University of Illinois Urbana Champaing and ZJU-UIUC Institute

 Project Description: A Spartan-7 FPGA project on Urbana board.
 The software is written in C on Microblaze microprocessor.
 This is a game of plants versus zombies.
 ![picture](/figures/pic1.jpg)